seth-b27/vgg19-animal-emotion-recognition/README.md

 Usage
 -----
-1. Prepare dataset following this structure:
-	 - `pet_facial_expression_dataset/Angry/`
-	 - `pet_facial_expression_dataset/happy/`
-	 - `pet_facial_expression_dataset/Other/`
-	 - `pet_facial_expression_dataset/Sad/`
-	 Place images in the respective folders.

-2. Install dependencies: please refer to `requirements.txt` for complete package list.
+- Install dependencies: please refer to `requirements.txt` for complete package list.
 Python 3.11.0 is recommended.

-3. GPU is recommended for training.
+- GPU is recommended for training.
 (CPU will be a lot slower)